noteflakes/awesome-music/README.md

 * [SMuFL (Standard Music Font Layout)](http://www.smufl.org/) - a specification for mapping music symbols to Unicode for use in music fonts.

 # Other Awesomeness

+## Related lists

+* [Awesome Music Production](https://github.com/adius/awesome-music-production) - A curated list of software and resources to create music.

 Other amazingly awesome lists can be found in the [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) list.